 Pro: Job Satisfaction

 Zoology provides its practitioners with a number of different satisfactions.
-According to the Bureau of Labor Statistics, zoologists are often responsible not only for studying animals, but also for determining how they are affected by land use and other changes to the environment, work that will potentially help preserve them.
-Similarly, zoology is an intellectually challenging field, one with literally thousands of areas in which a practitioner can specialize.
-Zoologists hold the esteem accorded most members of academia and the sciences.
+According to the Bureau of Labor Statistics, zoologists and wildlife biologists are often responsible not only for studying wild animals and their natural habitats, but also for determining how they are affected by land use and other changes to the ecosystem, work that will potentially help preserve endangered species.

-Con: Extensive Schooling Required
+Con: Extensive Education Requirements

-According to the Bureau of Labor Statistics, most zoologists are required to receive a doctoral degree, in addition to an undergraduate and master's degree, to conduct independent research and to advance to administrative positions.
-While an undergraduate education typically requires four years to complete, a master's degree in zoology will take two years of additional study, while a doctoral degree will generally require at least three more years and sometimes as much as six.
+While an undergraduate education in zoology, ecology, wildlife biology, and other related fields typically requires four years to complete, a master's degree in zoology will take two years of additional study, while a doctoral degree will generally require at least three more years and sometimes as much as six.

 Con: Difficult Job Market

-As of 2008, less than 20,000 zoologists were employed in the United States.
-According to the Bureau of Labor Statistics, full-time positions for zoologists are relatively scarce, and competition for research grants is fierce.
 Prospective zoologists can therefore expect to have to contend with a difficult labor market after they have completed their schooling.
-The profession does not accord its practitioners with the same sort of job security given many other professionals who have undergone the same sort of schooling.
+The profession does not afford its practitioners with the same sort of job opportunities given many other professionals who have undergone the same sort of schooling.
+Prospective zoologists should also be prepared for inconsistent and potentially dangerous working conditions.